Summer Seawall Series: Part One - Marina Arts District in Corpus Christi, TX

-There are a levee and a floodwall system along the ship channel that contributes a large, but often unseen, piece to our flood protection system.
+There is a levee and a floodwall system along the ship channel that contributes a large, but often unseen, piece to our flood protection system.
 The integrity of this system has, not so recently, come into question.
 As you can see below, the cracks and overall degradation of these pieces has potentially harmful effects on some of our most loved attractions.

 For over 50 years, this system along with the prominent bayfront seawall have shielded Corpus Christi and more specifically downtown from the potentially catastrophic events of a major weather event.
 Now, by some estimates, the probability of levee failure in the next five years is at five percent.
 In fact, according to the Caller Times, even the U.S. Army Corps of Engineers described the flood protection system as “minimally acceptable” in a 2018 report.